 Considering the causes of Google Photos upload duplicates, to avoid future Google Photos auto backup duplicates, users should keep backing up photos using the same local device client.
 If the client gets updated/reinstalled, just adjust the settings and only put the new photos or future photos to source folders.
 If the local devices get renewed/reformatted or replaced, also reset settings to put already uploaded items out of source folders.
 Moreover, to avoid uploading the same photos via different devices (desktops, laptops, notebooks, or phones).

 Just open Google Photos and upload new local photos by dragging and dropping or “Upload” button or “Add photos” bottom in a certain album.
 You can click here to see more details.

 Since the troubles Google Photos has given you, if you are fed up with it, you can switch to other cloud drive services like Dropbox and OneDrive.
 They have their own file backup tool to upload local files to cloud storage.

-Or, you can make use of third party software which enables you to do local items upload to cloud task such as MultCloud.
-MultCloud is an online cloud drive manager which can help you not only upload local files (of course including photos/videos) to its supported clouds like Google Drive, OneDrive, Dropbox, etc., but also upload remote online files directly to cloud drives.
+Or, you can make use of third-party software that enables you to upload local items to cloud tasks such as MultCloud.
+MultCloud, as a FREE online multiple cloud storage manager, can help you not only upload local files (of course including photos/videos) to its supported clouds (more than 30+) like Google Drive, Google Photos, OneDrive, Dropbox, etc., but also remote upload to Google Drive.